Ukrainian Tech Market Overview 2021: 5,000 IT companies, 200,000 tech specialists, low rates

 AIN.UA has picked the most interesting insights.

-Key figures and facts
+Key figures and facts in the Ukrainian Tech Market Overview 2021

 - Ukraine enters 2021 with a 20% IT Services market growth rate and over 200,000 tech specialists to meet the increasing global demand for software engineers.
 About 85% of tech professionals have at least an intermediate English proficiency level.